-Many accomplished pupil musicians can be found playing in major national and regional ensembles, including the National Youth Music Theatre, the National Children's Choir, the Britten Sinfonia Academy, the National Children's Orchestra, the National Children's Wind Orchestra and the National Youth Orchestra.
+For the eighth time, one pupil was the winner of the Royal Opera House fanfare competition.
+Many accomplished pupil musicians can be found playing in major national and regional ensembles, including the National Youth Music Theatre, the National Children's Choir, the Britten Sinfonia Academy, the National Children's Wind Orchestra and the National Youth Orchestra.

-In Drama, the Main School Production was a fantastic performance of Sister Act, which was sold out each night.
-There was a second musical performed by the Lower School, who impressed audiences with Beauty and the Beast in the summer term.
+In Drama, the Main School Production was a fantastic performance of the classic, Dickens' A Christmas Carol, which was sold out each night.
+The Lower School production of Alice's Adventures in Wonderland and Through the Looking Glass impressed audiences in the summer term.
 There was an additional Lower School performance - the Magical Voyage of Ulysses.
-The Middle School superbly showcased The Lord of the Flies, which was in complete contrast to the Scholars highly entertaining performance of Five Women Wearing the Same Dress.
-There was a moving Studio Production of The Summoning of Everyman.
-OO Richard Hope, ran a National Youth Theatre Workshop for Drama Award Holders.
+The Middle School superbly showcased Return to the Forbidden Planet which was in contrast the phenomenal Drama Scholars outstanding performance of Moira Buffini's Handbagged.
+Four students received offers at RADA, The Lir, The Bristol Old Vic Theatre School and East 15.
+Two pupils were invited to join the highly acclaimed National Youth Theatre of Great Britain.